Toni-SM/isaaclab-spaces-showcase/README.md

 # Spaces showcase tasks for Isaac Lab

+This project is a showcase for the definition and use of the different observation and action spaces available at Isaac Lab.

+Currently, only the Isaac Lab's Direct workflow supports the definition of other spaces for observation and action other than `Box`.
+See [Isaac Lab's documentation](https://isaac-sim.github.io/IsaacLab/main/source/api/lab/isaaclab.envs.html#isaaclab.envs.DirectRLEnvCfg.observation_space) for more information.

+> Models defined for the tasks are just an example of what can be done with **skrl**, visit [skrl's Model instantiators](https://skrl.readthedocs.io/en/latest/api/utils/model_instantiators.html) for more details.

 ## Setup

 Install (**optional**, because the scripts will automatically add the project to the PYTHONPATH if it is not installed).